Travel across Southern Africa on a luxury expedition that couples natural drama, breathtaking wilderness and city

 The morning is devoted to an elephant-back safari in a wilderness area not far from Livingstone.
 An experienced elephant minder will accompany each elephant and client.
 Upon mounting the elephants, the safari begins.
 View game and savor the experience of riding silently through the African bush atop a gigantic pachyderm.
 Your safari ends with a short training session and interaction with the elephants and is followed by a late breakfast or early lunch.
 Guests then return to the hotel where they are met during the late afternoon for a sunset cruise on the mighty Zambezi River .
 View game coming to the water’s edge for a late afternoon drink, as the setting sun creates a splendid display of warm colors over one of Africa's finest wilderness areas.

 A leisurely breakfast is followed by a transfer to Livingstone Airport and from there a connecting flight to Johannesburg.
 Guests will be met on arrival in Johannesburg and are then assisted in transferring to an international return flight to their country of origin, or, alternatively, are transferred to any location of their choice in either Johannesburg or Pretoria.
-Memories of a wonderful African tour are sure to be painted in your recollections forever.
+Memories of an exclusive Southern African experience are sure to be painted in your memories forever.

 Experience the 'world in one country' on an expertly guided private tour.